Generative AI Models: Everything You Need to Know

 • By 2025, generative AI will be used by 50% of drug discovery and development initiatives.

-• By 2027, 30% of manufacturers will use generative AI to enhance their product development effectiveness.
+• By 2027, 30% of manufacturers will use generative AI development services to enhance their product development effectiveness.

 • Gartner also reports that in the last ten months, half of the 1,400+ organizations they surveyed have increased investment in Generative AI.